cyfdecyf/cow/README.md

 To start cow, just execute `cow` on the command line.

-- The PAC file can be access at `http://<listen>/pac`
+- The PAC file can be accessed at `http://<listen>/pac`
   - For the above example: `http://127.0.0.1:7777/pac`
-- Command line options can override options in the configuration file.
-For more details, see the output of `cow -h`
+- Command line options can override options in the configuration file
+  - For more details, see the output of `cow -h`

 ## OS X: Start COW on login ##